Anantu-Rajesh/MentalHealthInTech/README.md

-See `mental_health_final.ipynb` for detailed analysis and model development.   ```bash   ```bash
+See `mental_health_final.ipynb` for detailed analysis and model development.

+---

+## 💡 Features

+- Real-time predictions with confidence scores.

+- Clean, responsive web interface (using Streamlit)

+- Educational insights and recommendations

+- Offline functionality  (no API calls or data uploads)

+- Lightweight setup, runs locally within minutes

+---

-## Future Improvements
+## 🔧 Future Improvements

-- Integration of newer survey datasets   ```   ```
+- Integration of newer survey datasets

-- Comparison with advanced models (XGBoost, SVM)

 - Enhanced feature engineering and UI design

 - Multi-language support

+---

-## Disclaimer
+## ⚠️ Disclaimer

-This project is for educational and research purposes only.
-It does not provide medical advice or professional diagnosis.
+- This project is for educational purposes only.
+- It does not provide medical advice or professional diagnosis.

-Developed to promote awareness of mental health in the tech industry through data-driven insights.
+- Developed to promote awareness of mental health in the tech industry through data-driven insights.

-Mental Health in Tech Predictor
-Machine Learning Application for Workplace Mental Health Assessment Based on OSMI Mental Health in Tech Survey Data (2014)
-Implementation: Python, Scikit-learn, Streamlit
 ```